-In one of the better Season 1 episodes of Boy Meets World, Shawn’s dad gets laid off before the Christmas holiday.
+In one of Boy Meets World’s best Season 1 episodes, Shawn’s dad gets laid off before the Christmas holiday.
 When Alan informs Cory of Chet’s circumstances, he attempts to rectify it by gifting his official NBA basketball to Shawn.

 However, Shawn throws the ball back in Cory’s face, as he’s more embarrassed that his friend knows the situation than grateful for the gesture.
-Ultimately, Mr. Feeny explains to Cory that true gifts are not given with the condition of expectation.
+Ultimately, Mr. Feeny explains to Cory that true gifts are not given with condition or expectation.

 Eventually, Cory pays Shawn’s portion of the class gift for Mr. Feeny without his knowledge, demonstrating his reception to Mr. Feeny’s lesson.
 Finally, Shawn calms down and realizes that Cory is a true friend.